amoshochman/to-do-list/README.md

 _/tasks_ ('GET' 'DELETE', 'POST') <br>
 Respectively, get all the tasks, delete all the tasks, post a task.
-In this last case, the body (form) of the request needs to be with json format and have only one parameter:
+In this last case, the body (form) of the request needs to be with json format and to have one parameter:
 _{"task_title":"<some_task>"}_

 _/tasks/<task_id>_ ('GET', 'DELETE') <br>